ehrenbrav/nestcamDIY/README.md

 </details>

-### 2.2 Create the LED Pigtails
+### 2.1 Create the LED Pigtails

 You will need:

-- two infrared LED pigtails
+- Two infrared LED pigtails
-- one colored LED pigtail for testing
+- One colored LED pigtail for testing

 The procedure for all three is the same.
 Solder a red wire to the long lead of the LED and a black wire to the shorter lead.
-LEDs have polarity, so it is essential that current flows in the correct direction.
+LEDs have a polarity, so it is essential that current flows in the correct direction.

 For all three pigtails:

 1. Cut long pieces of red and black wire.
 Leave more length than you think you need so the wires can run from the top of the birdhouse back to the enclosure.
+You can cut them to the ideal length later.
-2. Strip about 1 centimeter of insulation from the wires using wire strippers.
+2. Strip about 1 centimeter of insulation from all ends of the wires using wire strippers.
 3. Twist a 680-ohm resistor to the positive or negative lead of the LED.

    <details>